ggluo/ggluo.github.io/_projects/1_project.md

 </div>
 </div>

 In total, we trained six priors in this work with a small phase-preserved dataset and phase-augmented images using the full ABIDE dataset with 1206 volumes.
-The information about computational resources used to train the fix different priors is listed in below table.
+The information about computational resources used to train the six different priors is listed in below table.
 <div class="col-sm mt-3 mt-md-0">
 {% include figure.html path="assets/img/projects/image_priors/priors_table.png" title="MMSE vs MAP" class="img-fluid rounded z-depth-1" %}
 </div>